NVIDIA/NeMo-Curator/docs/user-guide/gpudeduplication.rst

 .. caution::
   The CLI utilities are limited to JSONL datasets and only work with specific ID formats.
-  For different dataset format use the :ref:`fuzzydup_pyapi`.
+  For different dataset or ID formats, use the :ref:`fuzzydup_pyapi`.

 ------------------------
 Incremental Fuzzy Deduplication
 ------------------------

-* To incrementally perform fuzzy dedup we do not need to recompute minhashes for datasets where minhashes were already computed.
+* To incrementally perform fuzzy deduplication, we do not need to recompute minhashes for datasets where minhashes were already computed.
   Instead, you can organize your incremental datasets into separate directories and pass a list of all new directories to :code:`gpu_compute_minhashes`.

     - Input (assuming incremental snapshots are all under :code:`/input/`):